fanart-tv/fanartwiki/docs/General/fanart database.md

 ???+ info

     _Entering an ID that already exists, just takes you to that entry.
-If you are not comfortable editing URLs, you can use this method to navigate to that entry if you have the source ID._
+If you are not comfortable editing URLs, you can use this method to navigate directly to the entry._

 ??? tip "Pro Tip"
-    Anything after the ID# in the URL can safely be ignored if you want to edit the URL directly.
+    Anything after the ID# in the URL can safely be ignored.

     __Example:__